¤ Lee Dorsey [1924-1986]

 ¤ PERCY MAYFIELD [1920-1984]

-‘Hit the Road Jack’: song written by Percy Mayfield and first recorded in 1960 as an a cappella demo sent to Art Rupe.
+‘Hit the Road Jack’: a song written by Percy Mayfield and first recorded in 1960 as an a cappella demo sent to Art Rupe.
 It became famous after it was recorded by Ray Charles.

 The song, which has a strong beat, is a brief, rather comic duet between a fed-up woman and her good-for-nothing man.
 He tries to wheedle her into letting him stay, but she will have none of it, «‘cause it’s understood: you ain’t got no money, you just ain’t no good.»